 - You must be prepared to undergo a comprehensive security assessment.
 This is a requirement to work in ASD on top of the apprenticeship requirements.

 We offer a 3-month internship for tertiary students.
 The internship is during university summer holidays (November to February).
-The program is run from the Australian Cyber Security Centre with placements in other ASD locations considered.
-Students are engaged on a non-ongoing short-term contract at an ASD 2-level salary.
+The program is run primarily from Canberra with placements in other ASD locations considered.
+Students are engaged in a non-ongoing role at an ASD 2-level salary.

-We are interested in people who want to further their knowledge in practical roles.
+We are interested in people who want to further their knowledge and apply their skills in practical roles.
 Your work will vary, depending on your skills and the role of your team.

-As an Analyst and Technologist, you will directly contribute to the day-to-day operations of the Australian Cyber Security Centre.
+As an Analyst, Cyber, Data or Technologist Intern, you will directly contribute to the day-to-day operations of ASD.
 You will complete a supervised project relating to a current program or future initiative.
 You might have the opportunity to:

-- research, develop, design or test tools or programs used in cyber security analysis, development and exploitation
+- research, develop, design, or test tools and programs used in cyber security analysis, development and exploitation

 - perform software vulnerability analysis and auditing, which could include code analysis, static analysis, fuzzing, reverse engineering and vulnerability research